mogest/simple_google_auth/README.md

 google_token_url | `"https://accounts.google.com/o/oauth2/token"` | Google's token URL.
-state_session_key_name | `"simple-google-auth.state"` | The name of the session variable used to store a random string used to prevent CSRF attacks during authentication. data_session_key_name | `"simple-google-auth.data"` | The name of the session variable used to store identification data from Google.
+state_session_key_name | `"simple-google-auth.state"` | The name of the session variable used to store a random string used to prevent CSRF attacks during authentication. data_session_key_name | `"simple-google-auth.data"` | The name of the session variable used to store identification data from Google. request_parameters | {scope: "openid email"} | Parameters to use when requesting a login from Google

 ## Licence